gPatsWat/clang_refactoring_project/README.md

 prints all if-else statements, -DPRINT_SOURCELOC=1 will also print the location in project.

 TODO: per function analysis should give branch misses and overhead in detail.
+LOOK AT TRANSFORM CODE FOR LOOPCONVERT.CC!!!!
+IN ORDER TO HANDLE POTENTIALLY CROSS TU REFACTORING

 Examples of transformations:
 1. single if-else condition with only returns (no side-effects).